 Client Information and Guidelines

-All students are eligible for counseling services; while all faculty and staff are eligible for consultation services.
-Please be aware that we must set priorities and that current UTC students have top priority.
-If your student status changes are you involved in an ongoing counseling relationship, your services will not be abruptly terminated, but we will work with you to find appropriate community resources. .
+All current students are eligible for counseling services; while all faculty and staff are eligible for consultation services.
+Please be aware that we must set priorities and current UTC students are served first.
+If your student status changes and you are involved in an ongoing counseling relationship, your services will not be abruptly terminated, but we will work with you to find appropriate community resources. .

 All services to eligible individuals are free of charge, with the exception of testing and psychiatric services.
 A small fee for testing is required to offset the cost of the test materials incurred by the Center.